Finding My Way (Back) to Business

 We juggle inspiration, time, money, materials, doubt, dreams and (often quietly behind the scenes) the business of keeping it all afloat.

 For a long time, I kept the “business” part of my creative life at arm’s length.
-I’ve spent years getting to know my own process as a printmaker, building a workshop program and carving out a life centred on making and teaching.
-It’s been deeply fulfilling.
-But I’ve also noticed how often the same questions come up in my classes and conversations with fellow creatives.
-Questions about websites, selling work, confidence, visibility, pricing, tools and the admin side of being a working artist.
+“Business” had been my career focus for so many years before, and I wanted to disconnect from that.
+I spent the years that followed getting to know my own process as a printmaker, building a workshop program, and carving out a life centred on making and teaching.

 The Work Behind the Work